smort/aoc/2023/03/README.md

 The engine schematic (your puzzle input) consists of a visual representation of the engine.
 There are lots of numbers and symbols you don't really understand, but apparently _any number adjacent to a symbol_, even diagonally, is a "part number" and should be included in your sum.
 (Periods ( `.`) do not count as a symbol.)

-Here is an example engine schematic:
+For example, here is an example engine schematic:

 ```
 467..114..